dice-group/LFQA/naive-eamt/README.md

 Language code ref: https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes

-[*] currently the application only downloads some (de, es, fr) of the supported languages' data for Opus MT.
+[*] currently the application only downloads some (de, es, fr, nl, ru) of the supported languages' data for Opus MT.
 For further language support, please download the data and modify the [configuration](helsinki_opusmt_services.json).
 This should be done before [setup](setup_data.sh) is executed, otherwise you will have to rebuild the Opus docker image with the right configuration.

 ## Configuration